 There are many wonderful books to read.
 There are so many imaginative, energizing, inspirational, magical, excellent, titillating, colorful books to read.
 Somewhere out there is a book about any subject you could possibly imagine.
 You could spend hours– days even–exploring a library and reading and never want for anything besides food.

 People?
 Nah.
 I think there are, like, three wonderful people in the world and all of them are dogs.

 Books are free (at the library).
+People demand more than long stretches of time sitting in silence.
+They require “fun” activities to ensure a working relationship.
 Want to go to the movies?
 Money.
 Want to catch up with a friend at the coffee shop?
 Money.
 Want to entertain yourself for hours by reading the latest best-seller?
 Library.
 Boom.
 Take that, other humans.

 Disclaimer: I have not seen, nor do I plan on seeing Peter Rabbit.
 My opinions are entirely based off of information I obtained from reading articles online detailing the scene and it’s execution (no pun intended).
 If you have seen the movie yourself and would care to share your opinion on how this particular instance was portrayed in the article I have linked in this blog post, please feel free to do so and correct any misconceptions I may have.

 I never thought I would write about Sony’s ‘Peter Rabbit’ movie simply because nothing about it intrigues me.
 It seems like just another paltry cash-grab from the perpetually idea-starved Hollywood.
 The jokes are flat, the demeanors of the rabbits are nothing like their book counterparts, and it is doubtful the production team have any interest in giving the classic story the dignity it deserves.

 And yet here I am writing about it, not in order to give my opinion on the film itself as I still have no desire to watch James Corden and his ilk leave rabbit pellets on my childhood, but to give my two cents on the latest controversy.